MOQ guide for fashion brands — understanding minimum order quantities

 Sub-MOQ Orders: Surcharge Scale

 Assume the factory's MOQ = 300 units per color per style.
+Run your own numbers with our free MOQ calculator.
 A sliding surcharge scale could look like:

 Ordered QuantitySurcharge on Unit Price